 New York University

-Environmental Science and Sustainability:
+Environmental Science Degree and Sustainability Degree:

 Students in environmental science and sustainability work to solve real-world environmental problems, manage social-ecological systems, and learn how to affect decisions involving environmental policy, management, and biodiversity.